Common tasks for the Zendesk Ticketing API

 For details on using the ticket import endpoint, see the following API doc:

 Another common use for the Zendesk API is creating users in Zendesk Support.
 Use the users API to add customers to your Zendesk Support instance.
 Before you start, it’s important to note which user fields you can set, and whether or not you want additional user identities.
 A user identity is something that identifies an individual.
 A primary email address is typically used as the user identity.
-A Twitter handle, a secondary email, or a phone number can be used too.
-See User Identities .
+An X (formerly Twitter) handle, a secondary email, or a phone number can be used too.
+See User Identities.

 Use the endpoint in the users API that meets your requirements:

-- If you want to create users with multiple user identities, use the Create user with multiple identifies endpoint
+If you want to create users with multiple user identities, see Create user with multiple identities.

 You can leverage the search API to make complex tasks simpler.
 Sometimes a task that may seem complex or require multiple endpoints can be accomplished easily with the search API.